theQRL/hyperion/docs/abi-spec.rst

     Sending non-zero Ether to non-payable function will revert the transaction.

 .. note::
-    The state mutability ``nonpayable`` is reflected in Solidity by not specifying a state mutability modifier at all.
+    The state mutability ``nonpayable`` is reflected in Hyperion by not specifying a state mutability modifier at all.

 An event description is a JSON object with fairly similar fields: